Searching for the fish in a modern dating sea.

 This dilemma is apparently shared by middle-aged men, who rummage through their desk drawers, scroll through their iPhones, peer at what’s stuck to their refrigerators, and then choose … a shot of themselves sitting in a boat, wearing a baseball cap, holding up a fish.
 Yes, a fish.

-The courting behavior of the Wisconsin male seems to universally require a display of something finny that may or may not have been in season at the moment that he and his buddy (the one holding the camera) decided to immortalize the critter.
+The courting behavior of the midwestern male seems to universally require a display of something finny that may or may not have been in season at the moment that he and his buddy (the one holding the camera) decided to immortalize the critter.
 Most of these shots focus on the gills, not the guy, so a girl is left wondering what the fellow looks like, but can clearly identify the species of crappie.

 Don’t get me wrong.
 I like to fish.
 I do.
 I have researched and written many a magazine article about lures, guides and boats.
 I long to hook a muskie one day.
 I am not puzzled by fishermen.
 I am puzzled by why they woo with walleye.
 And let’s be honest, no one has a good hair day in a boat, especially a boat that smells like beef jerky and beer.
 Take it from me, this is not a courtship technique used in many other parts of the country.

 So on my dating site, I did not post a photograph of myself with a dead thing – I used a shot from the jacket of my last book.
 I listed my favorite restaurants, I wrote something about liking the opera, and was invited to dinner by some truly lovely gentlemen.
 It was not at all like those silly scenes in romantic movies in which the heroine speed-dates a series of increasingly bizarre subcreatures.
-These men were accomplished, well-mannered and delightful.
+These men were accomplished, well-mannered, and delightful.
 The worst that could happen did happen: I met interesting new people whom I did not care to date.
 And I lived right through it.

+Now, at the approach of Valentine’s Day, I consider Cupid’s new digital digs.
+Years ago, people sent each other letters.
+Now, singles text each other kiss emojis (and that’s the G-rated version of what they text each other), and the deeply committed spring for the talking e-card of the Chihuahua dressed like a strolling guitar player.
 But sometimes the medium is not the message, it’s just the medium.
 “Do you like Nietschke?” is only a signal, inexpertly conceived, but its message is bold and lovely.
 It has resilience and valor, that message, and it is readily spotted and always touching.

 Brave hearts.
 Brave, brave hearts.